-The school shall decide on a case by case basis, whether it is necessary and appropriate to discuss a request made by a parent with the pupil, prior to releasing their records.
-The school shall consider the validity of any consent received from a child (under 18 years); consent is only valid if the child is fully informed and understands what they are consenting to and it is freely given (i.e. not through coercion).
+The school shall decide on a case by case basis whether it is necessary and appropriate to discuss a request made by a parent with the pupil, prior to releasing their records.
+The school shall consider the validity of any consent received from a child (under 18 years old); consent is only valid if the child is fully informed and understands what they are consenting to, and it is freely given (i.e. not coerced).

-7.3 Gathering the information requested
+6.3 Gathering the information requested

-Upon receipt of a SAR, the Headteacher shall identify whether the school holds the information being requested and if so, where it is stored.
-This will involve searching the school's electronic and paper systems and may require contacting relevant school employees or governors / members or trustees, who are likely to hold the personal data.
-Data subjects are entitled to receive their data stored in any format, whether it is on paper or electronically held.
-Draft documents, safeguarding observations and emails are all potentially disclosable (unless an exemption applies).
+Upon receipt of a SAR, the headteacher shall identify whether the school holds the information being requested, and if so, where it is stored.
+This will require carrying out reasonable searches of the school's electronic and paper systems and may require contacting relevant school employees or governors who are likely to hold the personal data.